 From the ball field to the boardroom to the Capitol, Tim Golden is living his childhood dreams.
 He is an eternal student, with a thirst for knowledge and a bookshelf of captivating stories.
-Elected to the State Transportation Board in 2013 to serve Congressional District 8, Golden is a team player whose life experiences guide his decisions as secretary of the Board, a position he is grateful to have.
+Elected to the State Transportation Board in 2013 to serve Congressional District 8, Golden is a team player whose life experiences guide his decisions as a member of the Board.

 The gem of South Georgia.
 Golden spent the first 11 years of his life in Savannah, but Valdosta is home.